Erasmus Sustainability Hub

 I’m studying Management of International Social Challenges here at Erasmus University.
 In my opinion sustainability is at the core to solving many of these issues.
 The world has a plastic problem, which we all contribute to!
 As waste manager and member of the Post Plastic Generation I hope to mitigate the impact of our university and achieve a higher level of awareness among students.

-I believe that we need to drastically change our lifestyle and stop living beyond our means to protect and preserve the environment we live in.
-This year the Hub will show students what it means to break with old eating habits and discover that it can have many benefits.
 As Food Manager I am involved with sustainable food consumption choices, which combines the activities of the Erasmus Foodlab, the EUR Garden and Fair Trade initiative.
 I hope many students will be inspired to take the extra step and reconsider their choices when taking part in any of our event.
-Due to my background in economics and business economics, I am sure that I can convince people on an empirical basis rather than arguing on ethical grounds.

 The moment I got truly concerned with sustainability and started questioning my own consumption behaviour for the first time was in spring 2015, when I was travelling China.
 My friends and I were visiting a beautiful mountain region south of Shanghai but were shocked when we saw the enormous landfills at its rear side.
 Especially the sight of piles and piles of clothes struck me the most because I’ve always been passionate about fashion and my wardrobe was bursting at all seams.
 Ever since, I’m trying to learn more about the environmental impact of the clothing industry and to consume more consciously.